GameLabGraz/Maroon/README.md

 <img src="/images/logo/logo.png" width="400"/>

 Welcome to the Maroon repository.
 Maroon is an interactive laboratory and experiment environment implemented in Unity, designed for active learning in the classroom or at home.
-It visualizes and simulates various physics experiments.
+It visualizes and simulates various experiments.

 If you are looking for more information, downloads or web-builds feel free to visit our [website](https://maroon.tugraz.at/).
 If you are looking for details about software components, how to contribute to Maroon or other development-related information, you can consult our [wiki](https://github.com/GamesResearchTUG/Maroon/wiki).